CumulusNetworks/docs/content/knowledge-base/Support/Licensing/NetQ-Cloud-EULA.md

 Subject to the terms of this Agreement and timely payment of any fee (if applicable), NVIDIA grants You a limited, non-exclusive, non-transferable, non-sublicensable license, while You remain in compliance with these terms, to:

-access and use NETQ as a cloud service for your internal business use during the Term of the Agreement, and
+(a) access and use NETQ as a cloud service for your internal business use during the Term of the Agreement, and

-provision/monitor switches, DPUs and other networking products up to the number of licenses You purchased.
+(b) provision/monitor switches, DPUs and other networking products up to the number of licenses You purchased.

 ## AUTHORIZED USERS.

-You may allow employees and contractors of Your entity (“Authorized Users”) to access and use NETQ from Your devices, provided that they use NETQ to support Your business and they agree to the terms and conditions set forth in this Agreement and that You are solely responsible for the use of NETQ and the ￼￼￼￼￼￼￼￼￼￼compliance with the terms of this Agreement by Your Authorized Users.
+You may allow employees and contractors of Your entity (“Authorized Users”) to access and use NETQ from Your devices, provided that they use NETQ to support Your business and they agree to the terms and conditions set forth in this Agreement and that You are solely responsible for the use of NETQ and the compliance with the terms of this Agreement by Your Authorized Users.
 If You are an academic institution You may allow users enrolled or employed by the academic institution to access and use NETQ from Your devices.
 If You become aware that Your Authorized Users do not follow the terms of this Agreement You agree to take all steps to immediately resolve the non-compliance and prevent new occurrences.